menu

 Now that you know how much electricity your home consumes, you can start estimating the size of the solar PV system that you’ll need.
 Your goal is to select a solar energy system that’s more than capable of handling your energy consumption during peak times.
 For instance, if you use up about 20kWh on weekdays and around 30kWh on weekends, then you should choose a system that can supply 30kWh of electricity daily.

 It’s also advisable to get bigger systems with larger outputs to cover the days or seasons that require higher energy usage.
-Keep in mind that solar panels are usually installed on the roof in order to maximise the energy they are able to collect from the Sun.
+Keep in mind that solar panels for homes are usually installed on the roof in order to maximise the energy they are able to collect from the Sun.
 So, when choosing larger systems, make sure that your home’s roof has enough available space to accommodate the required number of solar panels.

 Reputable solar providers can also help you choose the right solar system that suits your home’s size and daily energy usage.
 KDEC, which is an electrical and solar solutions provider in Albury-Wodonga, is known for providing clients with tailored systems that perfectly match their needs and preferences.